kaedroho/wagtailsearch/docs/indexing.md

 ### Signal handlers

-`wagtailsearch` provides some signal handlers which bind to the save/delete signals of all indexed models.
+`modelsearch` provides some signal handlers which bind to the save/delete signals of all indexed models.
 This would automatically add and delete them from all backends you have registered in `MODELSEARCH_BACKENDS`.
 These signal handlers are automatically registered when the `modelsearch` app is loaded.

 In some cases, you may not want your content to be automatically reindexed and instead rely on the `update_index` command for indexing.
 If you need to disable these signal handlers, use one of the following methods: